History of United States postage rates: Historical notes

 In 2007, First Class Mail was restructured to include variable pricing based on size, not just on weight.
 Shape-based postage pricing is a form of dimensional weight.
-Also at that time, International Parcel Post air service was re-branded as Priority Mail International, and Parcel Post surface service was discontinued for international destinations.
+Also, at that time, the International Parcel Post air service was re-branded as Priority Mail International, and the Parcel Post surface service was discontinued for international destinations.

-Regular Air Mail service began in 1918 and over the years rates varied considerably depending on distance and technology.
+Regular Air Mail service began in 1918; over the years, rates varied considerably depending on distance and technology.
 Domestic Air Mail, as a class of service, officially ended May 1, 1977.
-By that time all domestic First Class Mail was being dispatched by the most expeditious means, surface or air, whether or not the Air Mail postage had been paid.
+By then, all domestic First Class Mail was being dispatched by the most expeditious means, surface or air, and whether or not the Air Mail postage had been paid.

 Additional charges for Special Delivery existed from 1885 to 2001.
 Today, Express Mail Overnight is the most similar service level.

-During the summer of 2010 the USPS requested the Postal Regulatory Commission to raise the price of a first class stamp by 2 cents, from 44 cents to 46 cents, to take effect January 2, 2011.
+During the summer of 2010, the USPS requested the Postal Regulatory Commission to raise the price of a first-class stamp by 2 cents, from 44 cents to 46 cents, to take effect January 2, 2011.
 On September 30, 2010, the PRC formally denied the request, but the USPS filed an appeal with the Federal Court of Appeals in Washington DC.

-On September 25, 2013, the USPS announced a 3 cent increase in the First Class postal rate, to be effective January 26, 2014, increasing the price of a stamp to 49 cents.
+On September 25, 2013, the USPS announced a 3-cent increase in the First Class postal rate, effective January 26, 2014, increasing the price of a stamp to 49 cents.
 Bulk mail, periodicals, and package service rates were also increased by 6 percent.
 A loss of US$5 billion during the 2013 fiscal year was the reason given for the increase.

 The legislation which set the price to 49 cents was enacted as a temporary measure and as an "exigent surcharge for mailing products and services".
 However, this legislation was set to expire in April 2016.
-As a result, the Post Office retained one cent of the price change as a previously allotted adjustment for inflation, but the price of a first class stamp became 47 cents: for the first time in 97 years (and for the third time in the agency's history, the price of a stamp decreased.)
+As a result, the Post Office retained one cent of the price change as a previously allotted adjustment for inflation, but the price of a first-class stamp became 47 cents: for the first time in 97 years (and for the fourth time in the agency's history) the price of a stamp decreased.